zamalali/langchain-code/README.md

 * Ensure provider keys are present in `.env`
 * Narrow scope or provide `--include-directories` for large monorepos
 * File an issue with a minimal reproduction

+## Configuration

+LangCode can be configured via environment variables and project-specific files.
+The following environment variables are supported:

+* `ANTHROPIC_API_KEY`: API key for Anthropic Claude.
+* `GOOGLE_API_KEY`: API key for Google Gemini.

+Project-specific configuration files:

+* `./.langcode/mcp.json`: Configuration for Model Context Protocol (MCP) servers.
+* `./.langcode/`: Directory for project-specific context or defaults.

+## Custom Tools

+LangCode can be extended with custom tools using the Model Context Protocol (MCP).
+To create a custom tool, you need to define a server that implements the MCP protocol and register it in the `mcp.json` file.
+Once configured, you can invoke the tool naturally in chat or within Deep Agent plans.

 ## Contributing